Park benches are located along the trail to the edge of Exit Glacier.

-Kenai Fjords National Park's Information Center in Seward, the Exit Glacier Nature Center, and their restroom facilities are wheelchair-accessible.
+The Kenai Fjords National Park Visitor Center in Seward, the Exit Glacier Nature Center, and their restroom facilities are wheelchair-accessible.

 All tours on the waters around Kenai Fjords are operated by commercial tour boat operators, and not the National Park Service.
 Most tour boats are wheelchair-accessible, but not all, and exceptions are listed on the companies' websites.
 Any concerns should be mentioned at the time of the booking of the tour.